Puppy Headstart

 - Advanced Agility:

 This follow-up to Intermediate Agility is also recommended for those handlers, looking for further practice, and to help build confidence in their handling skills.
-In this level, dogs are introduced mini-courses, that are designed to emphasize specific handling skillsets.
+In this level, dogs are introduced mini-courses, that are designed to emphasize specific handling skill sets.
 Additional time is spent on honing front crosses, while rear crosses are introduced, plus additional advanced handling skills (such as distance handling) are covered.
 Time is spent in gaining experience with each obstacle, with particular emphasis on weaves and the teeter.
 By the end of this class, handler/dog teams should be prepared to run a Novice agility course.

 - NADAC Agility: